ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 3. Arm64.MobileApp.XamarinForms.iOS - this is an iOS-specific project, which generates executables for iOS.
 4. Arm64.MobileApp.XamarinForms.UWP - this is an Universal Windows App (UWP) project, which generates executables for Windows.

-Now that your project is set up, you're ready to begin development.
-All subsequent modifications will be implemented in the shared project, Arm64.MobileApp.XamarinForms.
+Now that your project is set up, you are ready to begin development.
+All subsequent modifications will be implemented in the shared project, `Arm64.MobileApp.XamarinForms`.
 The application is designed to perform intense computational task.
-Here, we will re-use the square matrix multiplication, which we implemented in the [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms).
+You will use the square matrix multiplication, implemented in the [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms).
 The time required for the computations will be displayed on a label.
 Additionally, it will be rendered in a chart for visual representation.
-To create a chart, we will use the Syncfusion.SfChart.WPF library, a popular tool for graphical data representation, which we will install as a NuGet package.
+To create a chart, you will use the `Syncfusion.SfChart.WPF` library, a popular tool for graphical data representation, which you will install as a NuGet package.

-We will adopt the Model-View-ViewModel (MVVM) design pattern, which separates the UI from the business logic, for implementing the application's logic.
+You will adopt the Model-View-ViewModel (MVVM) design pattern, which separates the UI from the business logic, for implementing the application's logic.

-Finally, we will compile the application for UWP for both x64 and Arm64 platforms to compare performance across different hardware architectures.
+Finally, you will compile the application for UWP for both x64 and Arm64 platforms to compare performance across different hardware architectures.

 ## User Interface
-Before starting the UI design, we need to install the Syncfusion.SfChart.WPF NuGet package in Visual Studio 2022.
+Before starting the UI design, install the `Syncfusion.SfChart.WPF` NuGet package in Visual Studio 2022.
 Follow these steps to complete the installation:

 1. Open Visual Studio 2022 and access the Solution Explorer by navigating to View -> Solution Explorer.
 2. In Solution Explorer, right-click on 'Dependencies' under the Arm64.MobileApp.XamarinForms project.
 From the context menu, select 'Manage NuGet Packages...' to open the NuGet Package Manager.